boxyhq/jackson/CONTRIBUTING.md

 ## License

-Jackson is an open-source project released under the [MIT License](LICENSE).
+Jackson is an open-source project released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Your contributions are subject to the terms of this license.

-### Code of Conduct

-Please ensure that your contributions align with our https://github.com/boxyhq/saas-starter-kit/blob/main/CODE_OF_CONDUCT.md.
-Be respectful, inclusive, and considerate of others.

 ## Additional Tips